-Around.ws (Around wallet services) is a Bitcoin transaction service for anonymously and privately transferring money between Bitcoin wallets and bank accounts.
+Around.WS (Around Wallet Services) is an easy-to-use Bitcoin transaction website for anonymously and privately transferring funds between Bitcoin wallets, addresses and bank accounts.

 - You don’t need to have a Bitcoin wallet or a bank account to do a Bitcoin transfer.

-- You do not even need a login name and password to use Around wallet services – simply select the type of transaction, click transfer, and you’re done.
+- You do not even need a login name or password to use Around Wallet Services – simply select the type of transaction, enter your Bitcoin details, click the transfer done, and you’re done.

 Some technical details: